Data Loss Prevention for Cloud Services

 Cloud computing offers many advantages for both personal and enterprise use.
-Cloud services and cloud file storing and synchronizing are expanding in enterprise working environments because they allow unlimited storage of files by a simple click of a button.
+Cloud services and cloud file storing and synchronizing are expanding in enterprise working environments because they allow unlimited storage of files with a simple click of a button.
 The easy access from employees’ computers, smartphones or tablets is another factor that makes cloud applications so popular.

-This is how a grey area appears: employees use these apps because they are convenient and they are already familiar with them from their personal use, but they do not report it to IT or if they do, the IT department doesn’t have the tools to control their use, without prohibiting them completely.
+This is how a grey area appears: employees use these apps because they are convenient and they are already familiar with them from their personal use, but they do not report it to IT or if they do, the IT department does not have the tools to control their use, without prohibiting them completely.
 Studies show that only 7 percent of companies that block cloud apps also know which shadow IT cloud apps are in use at their organization*.